dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

     ![Settings menu](/files/account-settings-access.jpg)

 1. Select <label>Team</label> from the menu on the left.
 1. Scroll down until you see the <label>Enforce two-factor authentication</label> section.
-There is a link to <label>Disable</label> the feature.
+There's a link to <label>Disable</label> the feature.

     ![Disable Two-Factor authentication enforcement](/files/account-disable-2fa-enforcement.png)
 </div>